muratk5n/thirdwave/en/README.md

 ---

-Culture codes received from env while growing up is all that matters.
-That's why there are no first, second generation Polish, Irish in US, and there are no Turks in Turkey.

----

 Sunak's PM-ship isn't significant because he will bring "South Asian culture" with him in to Number 10.
 He grew up in UK, he is culturally native...
 I saw one commentator, white guy, he said about Sunak that